-• Neighborhood: Neighborhood routes serve to allow local traffic in and out from residential areas to arterials and collectors.
+- Neighborhood: Neighborhood routes serve to allow local traffic in and out from residential areas to arterials and collectors.
 They are similar to local streets in design (with residential frontage), but carry more traffic and are routes commonly used by local residents.
 Neighborhood routes do not provide city-wide circulation, but mainly serve an immediate neighborhood.
-Because their traffic levels are greater than local streets, and the potential for speeding can be higher, neighborhood traffic management techniques may be appropriate on neighborhood street routes.

-• Local: Local streets have the sole function of providing access to immediate, adjacent land.
+Because their traffic levels are greater than local streets, and the potential for speeding can be higher, neighborhood traffic management techniques may be appropriate on neighborhood street routes. - Local: Local streets have the sole function of providing access to immediate, adjacent land.
 These streets do not serve through traffic.
-Local street design can vary by land use type (e.g., residential, commercial, industrial).

-8. Coordinate with the Oregon Department of Transportation in implementing the Oregon Highway 43 Conceptual Design Plan.
+Local street design can vary by land use type (e.g., residential, commercial, industrial). - Shared Local Street: Shared local streets are a subset of local streets where proximity to water resource areas, steep terrain, or the existing residential development pattern renders the development of a standard street cross section impractical.
+Shared streets will be designed in such a way as to make the roadway safe for use by all modes of transportation without relying on conventional separation for autos, bicycles, and pedestrians.
+Special striping, LED lighting, pavement relief for paved shoulders, traffic calming, and other design features may be relied on to create a safe shared use environment. - 8.
+Coordinate with the Oregon Department of Transportation in implementing the Oregon Highway 43 Conceptual Design Plan.